 Learn more about Docker: Getting Started with Docker

 Not one to be outdone by open source technologies, Microsoft's solution for CM is PowerShell DSC:

 "DSC is a new management platform in Windows PowerShell that enables deploying and managing configuration data for software services and managing the environment in which these services run.

 DSC provides a set of Windows PowerShell language extensions, new Windows PowerShell cmdlets, and resources that you can use to declaratively specify how you want your software environment to be configured.
 It also provides a means to maintain and manage existing configurations."

 Learn more about PowerShell DSC: Windows PowerShell Desired State Configuration (DSC) with UpGuard

-Regardless of what tool you use for configuration management, every automation project starts with discovering what you have.
-Automating poor processes or poorly understood intrastructure is a fast and expensive way to multiple your problems.
+Regardless of what tool you use for configuration management, the way to start your automation project is to discover what you have.
+Automating poor processes or poorly understood infrastructure is a fast and expensive way to multiple your problems.
 To truly get the most out of any automation tooling, you first need to understand where the landmines already exist.
-For that, UpGuard offers a simple three step process to discover what you have so that you can control it through automated testing.